microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/USERGUIDE.md

 1. Once your solution is imported into Dataverse, or you've created a new unmanaged solution and made your customizations, you can begin configuring your solution for deployment.

-1. Select the Configure Deployment Settings link under the name of the Solution.
-One the configuration deployment page you will see the following items
+1. **Select the Configure Deployment Settings link** under the name of the Solution.
+On the configuration deployment page you will see the following items

    - Deployment Environments